Bogoljub Marković: Professional career

-Mega Basket (2023–present)

 In October 2023, Mega Basket loaned Marković to OKK Beograd for the 2023–24 Basketball League of Serbia.
 Over 28 regular-season games, he averaged 17.9 points, 9.1 rebounds, and 2.1 assists per game.
 Marković was named to the All-First Team Basketball League of Serbia and was the leading rebounder of the regular season.

-NBA draft rights

 On 26 April 2024, Marković declared for the 2024 NBA draft, but later withdrew.
 He was selected with the 47th overall pick by the Milwaukee Bucks in the second round of the 2025 NBA draft.
+He then joined the Bucks' summer league roster, where he averaged eight points, 2.2 rebounds, and four assists in five games.
+After the Summer League conclusion, Markovic opted to return to Serbia and play for his former team, Mega Basket, with plans of becoming better so he can return to the NBA.
+Marković finished the season averaging 18.2 points, 2.5 assists, and a league-leading 9.1 rebounds.
+On May 8, 2026, Marković won the ABA League MVP award and the Top Prospect Award.

+Milwaukee Bucks (2026–present)

+On July 1, 2026, Marković signed a four-year, $9.3 million contract with the Milwaukee Bucks of the National Basketball Association (NBA).

 National team career

 Marković was a member of the Serbian under-18 team that won the gold medal at the 2023 FIBA U18 European Championship in Serbia.
 Over seven tournament games, he averaged 14.1 points, seven rebounds, and 1.7 assists per game.
 He was selected to the All-Star Five Team of the championship.

 On 24 November 2024, Marković made his debut for the Serbian senior national team in a win against Denmark in Belgrade during the EuroBasket 2025 qualification.